julienchastang/charts4j/README.txt

 charts4j-[VERSION].jar

-To run the unit tests you will also need junit jar
+To run the unit tests you will also need the junit jar.

 For Maven, include this XML snippet in your pom.xml.